james-jasvin/FinTrack/README.md

 ##
 Check out the report PDF for a ridiculously long breakdown of what's going on with the code of the app and its functionalities.

-This task was done as the Major-Project for the CS816 - Software Production Engineering course @ IIIT-B M.Tech CSE.
+This web-app was made as the Major-Project for the CS816 - Software Production Engineering course @ IIIT-B M.Tech CSE.